 Banks are prudently regulated and supervised to protect their depositors and to prevent risks to the real economy that may occur through breakdowns in the financial and payments systems.
-Although non-bank financial institutions may have a smaller systemic impact, there is a wide area of expertise available to ensure that the financial sector functions stable.
+Although non-bank financial institutions may have a smaller systemic impact, there is a wide area of expertise available to ensure that the financial sector remains stable.

-AFC supports central banks and regulatory authorities in improving or starting regulation and supervision of the banks, securities, stock markets and insurance companies, capital and pension funds, leasing and factoring companies, microfinance, cooperative, and other financial institutions, including legal regulation frameworks, off-site and on-site prudential and non-prudential supervision, early warning systems, lending, solvency and liquidity standards, stress testing, financial and regulatory reporting, monetary and financial statistics, and deposit and investor compensation schemes areas.
+AFC supports central banks and regulatory authorities in improving or starting regulation and supervision of the banks, securities, stock markets and insurance companies, capital and pension funds, leasing and factoring companies, microfinance, cooperative, and other financial institutions through legal regulation frameworks, off-site and on-site prudential and non-prudential supervision, early warning systems, lending, solvency and liquidity standards, stress testing, financial and regulatory reporting, monetary and financial statistics, and deposit and investor compensation schemes areas.

 In Ukraine, AFC implements EU-funded project which supports the National Bank of Ukraine, the National Commission of Ukraine for State Regulation of Financial Services Market, and the National Commission of Ukraine for Securities in supervision, regulation, and reporting of the banks and non-banking sector.